ZS6TVB/wavelogger/README.md

 `./wavelogger.py`

-To log to a file to be imported into Microsoft Excel, execute wavelogger in a terminal as shown in the following example:
+To log to a file for later import into Microsoft Excel, execute wavelogger in a terminal as shown in the following example:

 `cd ~/wavelogger`